elviralaurin/notes-oqs/docs/fundamentals/operators.md

     \bra{\psi}\hat{A}^\dagger = \bigl(a_1\bra{\psi_1} + a_2\bra{\psi_2}\bigr)\hat{A}^\dagger = a_1\bra{\psi_1}\hat{A}^\dagger + a_2\bra{\psi_2}\hat{A}^\dagger
     $$

+    This structure is called the matrix element because in the matrix formulation of quantum mechanics, this is exactly what the elements of an operator expressed as a matrix are.

 !!! info "Observables = Hermitian operators"
     In QM, all operators are observables &mdash; they are measurable properties of physical systems.
 In order for this to be true, the operators we deal with are all **equal to their own adjoints**: